-- Save money while being active by running outside instead of on a treadmill.
+- Save money while being active by running or biking outside instead of on a treadmill or stationary bike.
 Exercising outdoors eliminates electricity needed to operate a treadmill and provides a breath of fresh air as well as a change of scenery.

 Looking for more ways to put money back in your pocket?
 There are rebates and incentives offered just for doing things like replacing old appliances with newer, more energy efficient ones.
 Follow these tips so that you don’t have to make the choice between saving some green and staying green this summer!